Conversational artificial intelligence (AI) uses machine learning to talk with users in a way that feels natural and personalized.

 How Businesses Can Use Conversational AI

 The uses for conversational AI are endless across the business cycle.
 Bots have a role to play in each step, from lead generation to customer support to post-purchase customer insights and analytics.
-As more businesses continue to adopt VoIP and other cloud-based technologies, features like AI become easier to employ.
+As more businesses continue to switch to VoIP phone systems and other cloud-based technologies, features like AI become easier to employ.

 Leads and Conversion